alexander-yu/dotfiles/Bash/README.md

 Bash
 ====
-There are several choices of bash prompts that have appealed to me so far; partly because they're pretty, but also because I appreciate the information provided.
+There are several choices of bash profiles that have appealed to me so far; partly because the prompts are pretty, but also because I appreciate the information provided.

 - [Sexy Bash Prompt](https://github.com/twolfson/sexy-bash-prompt)